katelynrae/Documentation/docs/overview-articles/building-using-architect.md

 {% include nc-image src="assets/img/architect-guide/4.png" %}

-This is the Ego Form’s edit screen, and it allows us to customise our new stage.
+This is the Ego Form’s edit screen, and it allows us to customize our new stage.

 ### Setting the stage name